corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.3.1
+- [new] Modify imported servers and config files
+- [change] Improved performance of server list
+- [change] Mullvad: Updated link to parse server info
+- [bugfix] Crashes when deleting server/provider fixed
+- [bugfix] Memory leak in server tab fixed

 version 0.3
+- [new] Mark servers as favourites
-- added feature to make a list of favourite servers
+- [new] Randomly connect to a favourite server
-- improved support for config-file import
-- added support for PIA
+- [new] Support for PIA (PrivateInternetAccess)
+- [new] Override Port/Protocol in imported configs
+- [change] Config file import improved
-- all servers are now shown in one tab
+- [change] All servers displayed in one tab
+- [bugfix] Crashes after hibernate

 version 0.2

-- added OpenVPN bypass feature
+- [new] OpenVPN bypass
-- rewritten DNS management
+- [change] DNS management